-Apprentice completes, submits and successfully achieves all requirements for the FdSc Nursing Associate programme including theoretical modules, practice learning modules, protected learning time (PLT) hours and external placement PLT hours.
+At least one week prior to pre-board, apprentice completes, submits and successfully achieves all requirements for the FdSc Nursing Associate programme including theoretical modules, practice learning modules, protected learning time (PLT) hours and external placement PLT hours.

-Pre-board (consisting of a chairperson, internal examiners and WBLSO) reviews each apprentice individually to ensure the accurate presentation of apprentice grades and evidence for achievement of EPA gateway requirements, including mandatory PLT, external placement hours and 24 hour care.
+Pre-board (consisting of a chairperson, internal examiners and placement support team (PlaST)) reviews each apprentice individually to ensure the accurate presentation of apprentice grades and evidence for achievement of EPA gateway requirements, including mandatory PLT, external placement hours and 24 hour care.

-Head of Apprentices and Work Based Learning contacts employers to request they complete and return a 'Readiness for Completion' form, confirming the apprentice has consistently demonstrated that they meet the Knowledge, Skills and Behaviours (KSBs) of the occupational standard.
+Nursing Apprenticeships Administrator contacts employers and apprentices to request they complete and return a 'Readiness for Completion' Gateway Declaration form, confirming the apprentice has consistently demonstrated that they meet the Knowledge, Skills and Behaviours (KSBs) of the occupational standard.

-Subject Module Exam Board (Gateway) (consisting of a chairperson, internal and external examiners, Head of Apprenticeships, WBLSO and Registry secretary) confirms that the apprentice meets all gateway requirements:
+Subject Module Exam Board (Gateway) (consisting of a chairperson, internal and external examiners, Head of Apprenticeships, PlaST and Registry secretary) confirms that the apprentice meets all gateway requirements:

-- The subject module exam board (gateway) will formally review and record that each apprentice has achieved all gateway requirements: - Achievement of level 2 maths and English - Successful completion of all required modules, taking into account any RPL, of the FD Nursing Associate programme - o Confirmation of all mandatory PLT including a minimum of 460 hours of external placements - Completion of Practice assessment document, signed off by the practice and academic assessor - Employer confirmation that the apprentice has consistently demonstrated that they meet the KSBs of the occupational standard
+- The subject module exam board (gateway) will formally review and record that each apprentice has achieved all gateway requirements as detailed in the gateway module (FDNA2204): - Achievement of level 2 maths and English - Successful completion of all required modules, taking into account any RPL, of the FD Nursing Associate programme - o Confirmation of all mandatory PLT including a minimum of 460 hours of external placements - Completion of Practice assessment document, signed off by the practice and academic assessor - Employer confirmation that the apprentice has consistently demonstrated that they meet the KSBs of the occupational standard - Confirmation of actual and planned OTJ hours

-Award Board (EPA) (consisting of a chairperson, internal and external examiners, Head of Apprenticeships and Work Based Learning, WBLSO and Registry secretary) confirms that the apprentice meets all award requirements and has met the educational outcomes required to register with the NMC.
+Award Board (EPA) (consisting of a chairperson, internal and external examiners, Head of Apprenticeships, PlaST and Registry secretary) confirms that the apprentice meets all award requirements and has met the educational outcomes required to register with the NMC.

-Pass list sent by Registry to WBLSO confirming all apprentices who have completed the Award and EPA and are eligible to register with the NMC as Registered Nursing Associates.
+Pass list sent by Registry to PlaST confirming all apprentices who have completed the Award and EPA and are eligible to register with the NMC as Registered Nursing Associates.

-Identified member of WBLSO ensures all eligible apprentices complete and submit their declaration of good health and good character and all other NMC requirements.
+Identified member of PlaST ensures all eligible apprentices complete and submit their declaration of good health and good character and all other NMC requirements.

-WBLSO complete electronic upload of data file to the NMC confirming completion.
+PlaST complete electronic upload of data file to the NMC confirming completion.